oDragon/turingsketch/README.md

 ## What We Learned
 Throughout this process, we gained valuable hands-on experience working with APIs and image generation models.
 We also learned how to combine back end and front end logic using streamlit, python, and Azure SQL Server.

-## What's next for [NAME]
+## What's next for TuringSketch
-Currently, [NAME] supports only two players at a time.
+Currently, TuringSketch supports only two players at a time.
 Our next steps include expanding to support multiple game sessions, custom rooms, and a friends system for a more dynamic experience.

 ## Technologies Used
 Python, Streamlit, Azure MSSQL, pollinations.ai